The realm of e-commerce platforms

 This system is oriented to be used by merchants of all calibres.
 However, one may find that it lacks plenty of features Magento presents.

-Anyway, it’s hard to find a more appropriate platform for newbies jumping in e-trading.
+Anyway, it’s hard to find a more appropriate platform for newbies jumping in online commerce.

 How can you benefit from Woo?